keylime/enhancements/91-ignore-path-for-ima.md

   start with the high-level sections and fill out details incrementally in subsequent PRs.
 -->
-# enhancement-NNNN: Your short, descriptive title
+# enhancement-91: Optional Path for IMA measurement

 <!--
 This is the title of your enhancement.
 Keep it short, simple, and descriptive.
 A good